ericandrewlewis/web-dev-resources/javascript.md

 [Backbone Fundamentals](https://github.com/addyosmani/backbone-fundamentals) by Addy Osmani covers MV* historically as well as practically.

+[React](https://facebook.github.io/react/index.html) is a view library.
+It introduced the concept of the virtual DOM — keeping track of the view's DOM and when changes are to be made to the view, only the atomic DOM manipulation methods are triggered on the existing elements, not a full re-render.
+See also [Flux](https://facebook.github.io/flux/) and [Relay/GraphQL](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html).

 ## Templating Engines

 When rendering HTML via Javascript, a templating engine can be used to separate logic and markup.
 [Mustache](http://mustache.github.io/) is a great cross-language template engine.